-The start of this section is relatively self-explanatory and requires you to insert your personal details such as your name; date of birth; occupation; address; and details of your children and dependents.
+The start of this section is self-explanatory and requires you to insert your personal details, such as your name, date of birth, occupation, address, and details of your children and dependents.

-This section requests information about the future educational arrangements for children, together with any child maintenance calculations or orders in place.
+This section requests information about the future educational arrangements for children and any child maintenance calculations or orders in place.

 Tips on providing information on your finances

 In this section, you will be asked to provide details of all your financial income, assets and liabilities.
-It is vital that you provide full and frank disclosure, as failure to do so can mean you face costs being awarded against you, and it could lead to any agreement reached or court order made being set aside in the future.
+You must provide full and frank disclosure, as failure to do so can mean you face costs being awarded against you, and it could lead to any agreement reached or a court order being set aside in the future.

 This section is split into 10 parts, but three areas require particular care:

-- For any land or property in which you own or have a beneficial interest in, it is important that you have an up-to-date valuation and an updated redemption figure for any mortgage to accurately reflect the equity.
+- For any land or property in which you own or have a beneficial interest in, you must have an up-to-date valuation and an updated redemption figure for any mortgage to reflect the equity accurately.

 - Title deed information for the land or property must be provided – if you do not have this information, one of our property lawyers can obtain it.

-- When it comes to pensions it is expected that you disclose all pension funds, no matter how small, even if you have not paid into them for several years.
-It is necessary to obtain an up-to-date valuation from the pension provider and this must be no more than one year old.
+- When it comes to pensions, you are expected to disclose all pension funds, no matter how small, even if you have not paid into them for several years.
+It is necessary to obtain an up-to-date valuation from the pension provider, and this must be no more than one year old.
 We can assist you in obtaining this information if you do not already hold it.

 Tips for providing information on your financial requirements

-This section gives you the opportunity to outline to the court your financial needs and that of any dependants in your care.
-This is important as it is one of the statutory considerations a court must have when deciding how matrimonial finances are to be divided.
-It can be easy to forget something, but we can assist in analysing your accounts to ensure your financial requirements are all accurately reflected.
-You may be surprised at just how much you do spend a month on outgoings such as groceries and eating out.
+This section allows you to outline your financial needs and those of any dependants in your care to the court.
+This is important as it is one of the statutory considerations a court must have when deciding how matrimonial finances will be divided.
+It can be easy to forget something, but we can assist in analysing your accounts to ensure your financial requirements are accurately reflected.
+You may be surprised at how much you spend monthly on groceries and eating out.

-We can also advise you on future requirements and how best to complete this, depending on you and your family’s circumstances.
+We can advise you on future requirements and how best to complete this, depending on your and your family’s circumstances.
 For example, if your car needs changing, this should be factored into your future requirements.

 Tips on providing other information